Some unseasonably warm spring-like weather, along with an extra jar of dandelion-infused olive oil I had on hand, inspired this shampoo bar recipe.

 Before You Begin

 If you’ve never made soap before, be sure you’re completely familiar with the process before proceeding.
-(Check out my Soap Making 101 post for more in-depth details.)
+Check out my Soap Making 101 post for more in-depth details.
+You may also find my Handmade Natural Soaps Ebook Collection helpful.

 Make the Lye Solution